 Kyphos is a greek word which means hump in English.
 Kyphosis is a condition in which the thoracic spine is abnormally curved outwards resulting in a conspicuous hump like projection in its side view. other names for this spinal condition are round back or hunchback.
 Thoracic spine is naturally curved outwards to an angle between 20 degree to 45 degree, anything higher than that is termed as Kyphosis.

 Reasons for kyphosis are many : Postural and structural.
-Postural Kyphosis is the result of prolonged pressure on the thoracic vertebrae to bend forward.
+Postural Kyphosis is the result of prolonged pressure on the thoracic vertebrae due to its bending forward position.
 People with tendencies to hunch due to weak spinal muscles, emotional distress for longer periods can freeze the resultant curve permanently.
 This type of Hunch back condition can be easily corrected by knowing about the correct standing posture.
 One must also learn how to sit the right way.

 Structural Kyphosis can have myriad of reasons: Arthritis can cause kyphosis; any type of physical trauma; compression fractures resulting from osteoporosis disease; defective development of the spine during adolescence; Scheuermann's disease; and multiple Myeloma.